The Haven

 The Village model brings education, health, and community services together around shared spaces and a shared purpose, so that families can access the support they need close to home.

-For kids and teens: The village will provide a safe and nurturing environment where children can rediscover their confidence, curiosity, and joy in learning.
-Children will have access to small, supportive learning spaces and a wide variety of therapeutic activities that build resilience, and opportunities to connect with peers who understand and accept them.
+For kids and teens: a safe, nurturing environment where children can rediscover their confidence, curiosity, and joy in learning.
+Children will have access to small, supportive learning spaces and a wide variety of therapeutic, enrichment activities that build resilience, and opportunities to connect with peers who understand and accept them.
 Every child will be encouraged to grow at their own pace, develop a sense of belonging, and find a pathway that celebrates their strengths and individuality.

 For younger children: our Early Days Hub will offer gentle, play-based early intervention and assessment for toddlers and young children who may be showing signs of developmental, social, or communication differences.
 By working closely with families and professionals, we aim to identify needs early, provide tailored support, and nurture each child’s emerging strengths in a calm, sensory-friendly environment.

-It will also provide space to grab a coffee and a slice of cake in the community cafe, unwind in a calm space, visit our shop, catch up with a friend, or just enjoy a few quiet moments for yourself.
+It will provide space to grab coffee and cake in the community cafe, unwind in a calm space, visit our shop, catch up with a friend, or enjoy a few quiet moments for yourself.

 Bringing together a community to serve young people and their families.